Editorial team of original Polish Przegląd Lekarski – Oświęcim (Medical Review – Auschwitz). Click to enlarge.

-Maria Orwid, PhD, 1930–2009, Professor of Psychiatry, Director of Department of Child and Adolescent Psychiatry, Collegium Medicum, Jagiellonian University, Kraków.
-Former prisoner of the Przemyśl ghetto.
+Maria Orwid, PhD, 1930–2009, Professor of Psychiatry, Director of the Department of Child and Adolescent Psychiatry, Collegium Medicum, Jagiellonian University, Kraków.
+Survivor of the Przemyśl ghetto.

-Tadeusz Orzeszko, MD, born 1907, surgeon and underground conspirator during WW2, prisoner doctor in Auschwitz (prisoner number 131527) and Mauthausen-Gusen.
+Tadeusz Orzeszko, MD, born 1907, surgeon and member of the Polish underground resistance movement during World War 2, prisoner doctor in Auschwitz (prisoner number 131527) and Mauthausen-Gusen.

-Andrzej Pankowicz, PhD, 1950–2011, professor of history at the Jagiellonian University of Kraków, social activist, member of the Independent Self-Governing Trade Union “Solidarity” and of the Polish Red Cross.
+Andrzej Pankowicz, PhD, 1950–2011, professor of history at the Jagiellonian University of Kraków, social activist, member of the Solidarity Trade Union and of the Polish Red Cross.

-Zofia Pawłowska, prisoner nurse at the Majdanek concentration camp (KL Lublin) from February to 10 August 1943, author of Na krawędzi (At the edge), a book of memoirs published in 1946 containing detailed records of the functioning of the camp hospital and the work of prisoner doctors.
+Zofia Pawłowska, prisoner nurse at Majdanek (Lublin) concentration camp from February to 10 August 1943, author of Na krawędzi, a book of memoirs published in 1946 containing detailed records of the camp hospital and the work of its prisoner doctors.

-Teresa Prekerowa, PhD, 1921–1998, a Polish historian, wrote about the rescue of Jews by Poles during the Holocaust, honoured with the title of Polish Righteous Among the Nations in 1985.
+Teresa Prekerowa, PhD, 1921–1998, a Polish historian, wrote about the rescue of Jews by Poles during the Holocaust, honoured with the title of the Righteous Among the Nations in 1985.